 Wn68 Les Moulins ouest

-VK3001 tank turret ringstand
+VK3001 tank turret Ringstand

-A plan for a VK 3001 tank turret on a BF246 emplacement.
-An ex- Pzkpfw.II Flamingo 7.5 cm KwK 37.
+A plan for a VK 3001 tank turret on a BF246 emplacement with an ex- Pzkpfw.II Flamingo 7.5 cm KwK 37.

 7.5 cm KwK 37 ammunition.

-Vf246 ringstand with the turret on the top.
+VK3001 Ringstand with the turret on the top.

 Wn68 Les Moulins ouest

-VK3001 tank turret ringstand
+VK3001 tank turret Ringstand

 In the background is a wooden observation post.